nathaniellarson/practice-git-security/README.md

 11:52AM INF scan completed in 69.7ms
 11:52AM WRN leaks found: 4
 ```
+16. We can inspect these commits more closely to make sure there's nothing we are missing.
+Run `git show <commit-id>` (e.g. `git show 88d6706ff229c1b016fb4496d36edd025b35b918` or even shorter `git show 88d6706`) and look at the changes added to the file.
+You can also do this from the GitHub UI.
 17. What's next?
 Removing that secret that some bumbling idiot committed!!

 ## Removing Sensitive Information: BFG